JohKr/JohKr/README.md

 - 👋 Hi, I’m @JohKr
-- 👀 I’m interested in SAP EWM and logistics as beeing part of my job.
-Smarthome is becomming my passion though in private.
-Just moved into a KNX integrated newly built house in Germany.
-Made the KNX configuration my selve and installed all KNX non-230V components myself.
+- 👀 I’m interested in SAP Extended Warehouse Management (EWM) and logistics as beeing part of my job profession.
+Smarthome is becoming my passion though in private.
+Just moved into my KNX integrated built house in Germany.
+Setup the KNX configuration and installed all KNX non-230V components myself.
 Just started with Home Assistant as well.
-- 🌱 I’m currently learning Home Assistant.
+- 🌱 I’m currently learning Home Assistant and integration topics around KNX and visualization using Lovelace UI.
-- 💞️ I’m looking to collaborate on Home Assistant and SAP EWM if this on github. :)
+- 💞️ I’m looking to collaborate on Home Assistant ( and SAP EWM if this on interest on github). :)
 - 📫 How to reach me: Just text me via mail.

 <!---